-What are you doing to mark SEL Day on March 26th?
+What are you doing for SEL Day?

 Not all educational communities are equally versed in SEL.
 It includes the critical skills needed to manage emotions, exercise self-regulation (self-control), and extends to the skills to flourish in schools, relationships, and the workplace.
 The ability to feel empathy, and work well with others?
 SEL.

 It’s also linked with reduced anxiety and depression in adulthood.
-CASEL and collaborating researchers conducted more than 82 studies on nearly 100,000 students worldwide and found that SEL programming can have a positive impact on the academic, social lives, and decision making of young people for up to 18 years.
+CASEL and collaborating researchers conducted more than 82 studies on nearly 100,000 students worldwide and found that SEL programming can have a positive impact on the academic, social lives, and decision-making of young people for up to 18 years.

-*Spread the word through social media and educational events shared across your networks
+- Spread the word through social media and educational events shared across your networks

-*Contact local policymakers in support of initiatives that support SEL through education grants
+- Contact local policymakers in support of initiatives that support SEL through education grants

-*Organize a SEL Day activity in your school, organization, or community, or donate to an SEL organization
+- Organize a SEL Day activity in your school, organization, or community, or donate to an SEL organization

-*Mention #SELDay on your social media, or change your social media profile picture to promote SEL Day
+- Mention #SELDay on your social media, or change your social media profile picture to promote SEL Day

 There are all kinds of events planned online – panels, podcasts, live Twitter chats, and webinars.
 Three online panels I’m looking forward to in particular, organized by SEL day founders:

 A dedicated day is a great campaign to recognize a critical part of children’s development that needs to be considered in every classroom, and every policy affecting children and families.

 I’m in.
 Are you?
 See you on #SELday.